 A student must progress each clinical week toward achievement of each course objective, and by course end, have at least performed each course objective with a satisfactory "S" rating.
-The clinical rating symbols of SP, UP, IP, ONA, NA, and NO are documented to denote progression of the student toward achievement of the course.
+The clinical rating symbols of SP, UP, IP, ONA, NA, and NO are documented to denote progression of the student toward achievement of the course objectives by a quality level or performance.

-The final rating for clinical laboratory and nursing skills laboratory are determined using the following criteria.
-Satisfactory "S": by course end, the student has achieved each course objective/outcome by performing with progressive learning:
+The final rating for clinical laboratory and nursing skills laboratory are determined using the following